olofd/react-native-photos-framework/README.md

 Check that it is there after the install or update it's value from the default:
 `Using photo library to select pictures`

-###2016-10-28 Under heavy development right now.
-Feel free to try out and file an issue if anything does not work as expected/documented.
-(On parental leave, so I'm working as quicky as she accepts =)

 ##Library (Top level):

 ##Static methods: